pingidentity/terraform-provider-pingfederate/docs/resources/idp_sp_connection.md

 ### Read-Only

 - `creation_date` (String) The time at which the connection was created.
-This property is read only and is ignored on PUT and POST requests.
+This property is read only.
 - `id` (String, Deprecated) The ID of this resource.
-- `type` (String) The type of this connection.
+- `type` (String, Deprecated) The type of this connection.

 <a id="nestedatt--additional_allowed_entities_configuration"></a>
 ### Nested Schema for `additional_allowed_entities_configuration`